tlamedia/gtm-kit/readme.txt

 == Changelog ==

+= 1.X =

+Enhancements:

+* Added tutorials section to the dashboard.

+Bugfixes:

+* Fix the description og the CF7 integration.

 = 1.4.3 =

 Bugfixes:

 * The items object was limited to 1 on the checkout page.

-= 1.X =

-Bugfixes:

-* Fix the description og the CF7 integration.

 = 1.4 =